aayushnig07/Design-Principles/README.md

 Here I am trying to convert some procedural codes to Object Oriented way.

 I am trying to incorporate the following rules in my style of programming:
-Rule 1: Abandon static method (Singleton pattern) Static method gives only memory advantage, but it can be achieved using cache, lazy loading, object pooling, etc.
+Rule 1: Abandon static method (Singleton pattern).
+Static method gives only memory advantage, but it can be achieved using cache, lazy loading, object pooling, etc.
-Unit testing becomes tough using static method
+Unit testing becomes tough using static method.
 Rule 2: LSP (Listkov Substitution Principle)=> Inheritance fails LSP, aggregation is alternative Rule 3: Type check is sinful (anti-abstraction) Idea is to treat everything equal Rule 4: ISP – Interface Segregation Principle